21zhouyun/CountMinSketch/README.md

 Notice that under the hood, the hashtable is implemented as a numpy matrix.
 This provide a rather simple way run multiple CountMinSketch objects in parallel and merge the results together.

 ##### Example
 In main.py, I include an example of using 8 CountMinSketch objects to count the word frequency of an entire wikipedia dump.
 The dump is preprocessed into 8 chunks using a modified version of [WikiExtractor](https://github.com/attardi/wikiextractor)(added functionality to output timestamp information).

-However, if your task is IO bounded, such parallelism would not help much unless you preprocess the
+The preprocessing is necessary because the hashing is very fast and the task is mostly IO bound.
+The speed up gained from the parallelism is mainly from the parallel reading of the dump.